kebaldwi/DNAC-TEMPLATES/LABS/LAB1-PNP-PREP/README.md

 ```

 ## Lab Section 1 - Device Connectivity
-For PnP processes to work our intention is to have a management interface on the device in this lab we will set up a Loopback interface for management and a Vlan interface for connectivity.
-Obviously, you don't have to do it this way we are just giving a relatively complicated example and you can alter this to suite your needs.
-As the device is connected to the front facing ports by default there is little configuration.
+For PnP processes to work, we intend to have a management interface on the device.
+In this lab, we will set up a VLAN interface for both management and connectivity.
+You don't have to do it this way; we are just giving a relatively uncomplicated example, and you can alter this to suit your needs.
+As the device connects to the front-facing ports, we have to rely on the default configuration.

-By default the target switch is using vlan 1 as no other vlan exists, and vlan 1 by default accepts DHCP addresses.
-This will be used in the pnp process.
-Our management vlan however, may be a different vlan, and so may the native vlan structure of our environment.
-To that end we must make use of the *pnp startup-vlan* command which allows the device to use this vlan in pnp and needs to be configured on the upstream switch.
+As you may recall, a factory default configuration is using VLAN one as no other VLAN exists, and by default, it accepts DHCP addresses.
+We can use this method in the PnP process.
+However, the management VLAN may be different, and so may the native VLAN structure of our environment.
+To that end, we must use the *pnp startup-vlan* command, which allows the device to use varying VLANs in PnP and should be set up and configured on the upstream switch.

 ### Step 1.1 - ***Upstream Neighbor Setup***
-From the diagram above we will utilize the 3850 as the upstream neighbor for this exercise and as the distribution switch for the environment.
-The Catalyst 9300 will be the target switch which we will deploy via PnP and Day 0 and N templates.
+As depicted in the diagram above, the 3850 will serve as the upstream neighbor for this exercise and the environment's distribution switch.
+The Catalyst 9300 will act as the target switch, which we will deploy via PnP and Day 0 and N templates.

-For the purposes of the lab we will utilize ***vlan 5*** as the management vlan.
-Connect to switch ***TBD*** and paste the following configuration:
+For the lab, we will utilize ***VLAN 5*** as the management VLAN.
+Connect to switch ***c3850-1*** and paste the following configuration:

 ```
 config t